Reinforcement Learning for Freeway Lane-Change Regulation via Connected Vehicles: Lane Change Regulation Model

-In addition to the evolution of traffic density $\rho_{\alpha}$, the evolution of velocity $v_{\alpha}$ in our system must also be considered.
-Several studies \cite{song2019second, yu2021output} propose multi-lane second-order PDE models that describe velocity and density separately.
-The general form of the momentum equation governing the evolution of velocity is given as:
+We consider a highway of length $L$ with $m \in \mathbb{N}$ lanes, where lane 0 denotes the rightmost lane in the direction of travel.
+Traffic evolves over a time period $T$.
+For each lane $\alpha$, $\rho_{\alpha}(x,t)$ and $v_{\alpha}(x,t)$ denote the traffic density and average speed at position $x$ and time $t$, respectively.
+The general second-order model incorporating lane-change behavior is:

-where the relaxation term $R(\rho_{\alpha}, v_{\alpha})$ describes how vehicles approach their steady-state speed corresponding to the local density, and the pressure term $p(\rho_{\alpha})$ captures the response of the local vehicle ensemble to density gradients \cite{treiber2013traffic}.
-The source term $S(\rho, v)$ quantifies the momentum exchange due to lane changes, consistent with the mass exchange in Eq. (\ref{eq:e008}).
+where the relaxation term $R(\rho_{\alpha}, v_{\alpha})$ describes how vehicles adjust to their steady-state speed corresponding to the local density, and the pressure term $p(\rho_{\alpha})$ captures the response of the vehicle ensemble to density gradients \cite{treiber2013traffic}.
+The source terms $S_1(\rho, v)$ and $S_2(\rho, v)$ quantify the mass and momentum exchange due to lane changes, respectively.
+Here, $\rho=(\rho_0,\dots,\rho_{m-1})$ and $v=(v_0,\dots,v_{m-1})$ denote the density and speed states of all lanes.
+Following prior studies \cite{song2019second, yu2021output}, the source terms can be explicitly written as: